Flamingo Land Resort: Theme park

 In the past, Flamingo Land never contained any themed areas and was very much an amusement park.
 Since the beginning of the 21st century, the park has developed several themed areas.

 River Side One

 An area known as River Side One opened in 2014.
 This part of the resort is open to all visitors.
-This area contains The Club, Pizza Pie Takeaway Shop, the Gourmet Grill, Frog Hopper and Eleven rides and the American Diner.
+This area contains The Club, Pizza Pie Takeaway Shop, the Gourmet Grill, Frog Hopper, Cliff Hanger and the American Diner.
 It also is the name of the outside concert stage which is home to their popular Party In The Park events which happen once a month at the park during the summer period.
 It normally has a famous artist or band headlining the show.
 When the concerts started they were originally hosted by Ryan Swain and Frank Lamingo.

 Metropolis

 Metropolis contains food outlets such as the Metropolis Bar and Grill, gift shops, cash machines, and pay-to-play game stalls.
 In 2016, the Mia and Mylo Show moved with the Farewell Show from the Riverside One to the Plaza, along with the new attraction – the Pirates of Zanzibar, an all-day interactive live show stylized as a large pirate ship.
 This area also features the rides Velocity, Navigator, "Sik", "Hero" and Vortex.